AloyBanerjee/AI-Gen-AI-Coding/README.md

 ## Special Thanks

-Special thanks to Krish , Akshay, Avi and other active contributor in youtube and other platform for coninously sharing knowledge
+Special thanks to Krish , Akshay, Avi and other active contributor in youtube and other platform for continuously sharing knowledge

 ## Contact